-My name is Dayenin Arellano, and I am pleased to be the new school counselor at Frank Morgan Elementary.
-I have a Bachelor's degree in Psychology with a double minor in Spanish and French, and I am currently pursuing my Master’s degree in Professional School Counseling.
-I am a member of the International Education Honor Society Kappa Delta Pi.
+My name is Dayenin Arellano.
+I have a Bachelor's degree in Psychology with a double minor in Spanish and French.
+I am a member of the International Education Honor Society, Kappa Delta Pi.

 I worked at the Forsyth County Department of Social Services for nine years in the Family and Children's Medicaid Division with a caseload of 860 families.
-As a caseworker my duties consisted of assessing families, helping them meet their needs, and referring them to other community organizations.
-I strived to serve the needs of my clients with compassion and ensured that they left my office with a sense of dignity.
+As a caseworker, my duties consisted of assessing families, helping them meet their needs, and referring them to other community organizations.
+I strive to serve the needs of my clients with compassion and ensure that they leave my office with a sense of dignity.
 I spent two years as a child support agent where I developed active listening and negotiation skills.
 I represented custodial parents in court cases, and one challenging aspect of that position was enforcing support orders for parents who were genuinely trying their best to meet their financial obligations.